-International students raising money for Legacy
+International students raising money for Canteen's National Bandanna Day

 CODE OF CONDUCT

 The wellbeing, safety and health of students inform school policies, programs and practices.
 Students, teachers, parents, caregivers and members of the wider school community have a shared responsibility to create a safe and inclusive school.
 A key part of planning for student wellbeing and effective learning is the school policy for management of bullying, harassment and responsible digital citizenship.